 Recipe FAQs

 Bread flour is best because it creates a lighter, more elastic texture.
+You can use all-purpose flour but the loaf may not be as light and springy.

 Bread machine yeast or instant yeast gives the most reliable results.